|

 Oceanic Society is a nonprofit organization, I need to have a good handle

+on matters of business and finance.
+Who have been your mentors and role models?
 The dedication and sacrifices of the many individual field

 biologists and grass roots conservationists that I have met have motivated